History of Marseille: Antiquity

 Massalia, whose name was probably adapted from an existing language related to Ligurian, was the first Greek settlement in France.
 It was established within modern Marseille around 600 BC by colonists coming from Phocaea (now Foça, in modern Turkey) on the Aegean coast of Asia Minor.
 The connection between Massalia and the Phoceans is mentioned in Thucydides's Peloponnesian War; he notes that the Phocaean project was opposed by the Carthaginians, whose fleet was defeated.
 The founding of Massalia has also been recorded as a legend.
 According to the legend, Protis (in Aristotle, Euxenes), a native of Phocae, while exploring for a new trading outpost or emporion to make his fortune, discovered the Mediterranean cove of the Lacydon, fed by a freshwater stream and protected by two rocky promontories.
 Protis was invited inland to a banquet held by the chief of the local Ligurian tribe, Nann, for suitors seeking the hand of his daughter Gyptis (in Aristotle, Petta) in marriage.
 At the end of the banquet, Gyptis presented the ceremonial cup of wine to Protis, indicating her unequivocal choice.
 Following their marriage, they moved to the hill just to the north of the Lacydon; and from this settlement grew Massalia.
 Later, the natives would treacherously lay a plot to destroy the new colony, but the scheme was divulged and Conran, king of the natives, was killed in the ensuing battle.
-Robb gives greater weight to the Gyptis story, though he notes that the tradition was to offer water, not wine, to signal the choice of a marriage partner.
 A second wave of colonists arrived in about 540, when Phocaea was destroyed by the Persians.